treyhunner/uvrs/README.md

 A tool for managing uv scripts more easily.

-This is `uv run --script`, `uv add --script`, and `uv remove --script` rolled into one, with calls to `uv sync --script` automatically made to minimize unhappy surprises with the automatically-managed virtual environment.

-Unlike `uv`, `uvrs` adds a shebang line, sets an executable bit, and uses timestamp-pins requirements by default.
+Unlike `uv`, `uvrs` adds a shebang line, sets an executable bit, runs scripts with exact dependency syncing, and timestamp-pins requirements by default.

 ## Why this exists